-Jack Cable is a security researcher and student at Stanford University, currently a consultant at Krebs Stamos Group and a researcher with the Stanford Empirical Security Research Group.
+Jack Cable is a security researcher and student at Stanford University, currently a Security Architect at Krebs Stamos Group and a researcher with the Stanford Empirical Security Research Group.
 Jack also works as a hacker at the Defense Digital Service.

 Jack joined the Defense Digital Service out of high school, where he helped run the Hack the Pentagon bug bounty portfolio, advised on the next iteration of the DoD Vulnerability Disclosure Program, and built innovative cybersecurity assessment tools.

 Jack is also a top-ranked bug bounty hunter, having identified over 350 vulnerabilities in companies including Google, Facebook, Uber, Yahoo, and the U.S. Department of Defense.
 He is ranked within the top 100 hackers all-time on HackerOne.